 The simple answer is yes, you can.
 The more complicated answer though, is it really depends on your setup, and where you are.

-For the purpose of this post, we are going to talk traditional reverse cycle air conditioners first, and then move onto 12V air conditioners.
+For the purpose of this post, we are going to talk traditional reverse cycle air conditioners first, and then move onto the various 12V air conditioners.

 Running a reverse cycle air conditioner when camping